Oladipin/yoga-club/README.md

 ---

-- All images in this project was taken from [Pexels](https://pexels.com)
+- All images and videos in this project was taken from [Pexels](https://pexels.com)